 The Standard Response Protocol outlines five immediate actions that can be used in response to an incident.
 Staff, students, and collaborating agencies train on these five actions:

-- Lockout - threat or hazard outside the building
+- Secure - threat or hazard outside the building

 - Lockdown - threat or hazard inside the building